brootware/staging.github.io/_posts/2022-01-15-picomini22pwcrack5.md

 ```

-Lets check out the dictionary file.
+Let's check out the dictionary file.
 The file is fairly big with over 65k lines of passwords we need to test to correct one.

 ```bash
 ➜  pwcrack5 cat dictionary.txt | wc -l
    65536
 ```

 Now let's get into modifying the code to brute force the correct password.
-A helper function called `grab_pw()` is written to grab all the words, procssed and appended into the list to test.
+A helper function called `grab_pw()` is written to grab all the words, processed and appended into the list to test.

 ```python